Edward Siegel’s guide to Architecture+Design in New York City.

 Edward Siegel: New Yorkers are successful, well-traveled, well-educated with broad interests in a variety of cultural and athletic activities.
 They tend to have very specific tastes and demands for their living spaces.
-We find that the most interesting and challenging clients often lead to the most unique projects.
+We find that the most interesting and challenging clients often lead to unique projects.

 Describe an ideal living room for a single woman in New York City?

-Edward Siegel: An ideal living room has tall ceilings, large windows allowing daylight in and views out, a comfortable and tasteful seating area focused on a fireplace (and for some a TV) and often has a pass-thru to the adjacent kitchen so that the cook doesn’t feel separated from living room.
+Edward Siegel: An ideal living room has tall ceilings, large windows allowing daylight in and view out, a comfortable and tasteful seating area focused on a fireplace (and for some a TV) and often has a pass-thru to the adjacent kitchen so that the cook doesn’t feel separated from the living room.
 We often recommend shutters on the kitchen pass-thru so that one can periodically close off the kitchen if one wants.

 What are your views on Feng Shui, should we really mind about it when we are building our homes and placing furniture?